-Searching for the perfect engagement ring but having trouble narrowing down the right engagement ring setting?
-We get it; this is a huge decision and it can be overwhelming with so many options.
-Before you go any further down the rabbit hole, take a moment to read through our engagement ring setting guide.
+Are you searching for the perfect engagement ring but having trouble narrowing down the right engagement ring setting?
+We get it; this is a huge decision, and it can be overwhelming with so many diamond ring settings out there.
+Before you go any further down the rabbit hole, please take a moment to read through our engagement ring setting guide.

-What Setting Is Best for My Diamond?
+What Engagement Ring Setting is Best for My Diamond?

 For example, many halo settings can only hold round or cushion stones.
-If you’ve had your eye on an emerald diamond, it might be best to go with a more universal diamond setting, such as a solitaire.
-We offer guidelines on every ring to show what diamond shapes are able to fit into that particular ring.
+If you’ve had your eye on an emerald-cut center diamond, it might be best to go with a more universal diamond setting, such as a solitaire.
+We offer guidelines on every ring to show what diamond shapes can fit into that particular ring.

-Once you know what settings can’t hold your desired diamond, it’s time to narrow down the ones that can.
-Your setting and your ring say a lot about your personality and your preferences.
-If you prefer simple styles simple and want something timeless, consider a solitaire or classic ring.
-If you’re interested in something a bit more ‘showy’, you might take a look at a halo or vintage ring.
+Once you know what engagement ring settings can’t hold your desired center stone, it’s time to narrow down the ones that can.
+Your engagement ring setting says a lot about your personality and your preferences.
+There are many decisions to make, such as do you want a tension setting or accent stones?
+Should you get a matching wedding band?

 Choose the one that you think will matter most in the long run.
-If you’re thinking that you’ll want to upgrade your gemstone in a few years, then you might want to focus more on a setting that you really love that can eventually accommodate a larger stone.
+If you think that you’ll want to upgrade your center stone in a few years, then you might want to focus more on a setting that you love that can eventually accommodate a larger stone.

 How Large of a Diamond Can My Setting Hold?